ppresto/aws-consul-arch/quickstart/consul-1eks-selfmanaged-pg/README.md

-# Arch 1: Single EKS cluster with Placement Groups and self managed EKS node groups.
+# Single EKS cluster with Placement Groups and self managed EKS node groups.
 This configuration creates an AWS EKS cluster using placement groups and 3 Self Managed Node Groups.
 This is designed for performance and can be deployed with a monitoring stack for load testing.
 - default:  monitoring stack (prometheus/grafana)
 - consul:   Consul cluster